 Check trusted resources.

-Look up Better Business Bureau reports and scan the FTC complaint databases for any history of fraud claims or unfair trade practices.
+Use credible sources.
+Research Better Business Bureau complaints and look into FTC Complaint databases to see if there has been any history of fraud accusations against the franchisor or other unfair trade practices.

 Consult industry experts.